 They did this by ordering up the synthesis of snippets of viral genetic material and joining these together to a full 7500 nucleotide long chromosome.
 This was then mixed with what I can best describe as human cell juice.
 This was made from purified insides of human cells, so no DNA was left anymore.

 When mixed, the cell juice & synthetic chromosome then proceeded to generate functioning poliovirus particles.
-Thanks, I guess?
+Well done, I guess?

 Now, this was just a virus, but in 2010, the J Craig Venter institute, famous for the human genome sequencing project, succeeded in synthesizing all the DNA of a bacterium called Mycoplasma mycoides.
-They subsequently emptied out another bacterium, and inserted their own synthetic DNA.
-The resulting bacterium was viable3.
+And not only that, they added some fun signatures to prove it was their creation.
+They then emptied out another bacterium, and inserted their own synthetic DNA.
+The resulting organism was viable.

 Now, these are impressive stunts, and they definitely prove that we can sequence DNA to a file on disk, and then recreate that DNA, and that it will power life.
 But if you look carefully, both of these attempts needed help to be “bootstrapped” - the poliovirus took cell juice, the bacterium required an existing (empty) cell.
 We’ll revisit this subject later - because we have not yet settled if we can fully recreate life from scratch.